ekolik/-Python-Distribution_of_craters_on_Mars/README.md

 ## Results and conclusions
 Examination of the plots led to the following conclusions:
 * The quadrants of Mars can be sorted by the increasing number of craters they contain in the following way: north-western, north-eastern, south-western, and south-eastern.
 This proves that, in particular, the southern hemisphere has more craters than the northern, and the eastern - more than western.
-* The majority of the craters are located near the equator of Mars, just a little to its south.
-* The majority of the craters with the biggest squared area are located in the southern hemisphere, in its east-southern quadrant, to be precise.
-* Not only the number of craters but their sizes as well increase in the quadrants sorted in the way showed above (first bullet).
+* Not only the number of craters but their sizes also increase with the quadrants sorted in the way showed above (north-western, north-eastern, south-western, and south-eastern).
 For example, the south-eastern quadrant contains not only the biggest number of the craters but also most of the largest ones.
 Conversely, the north-western quadrant contains not only the smallest number of the craters but also most of the smallest ones.
+* The majority of the craters are located near the equator of Mars, just a little to its south.
+* The majority of the craters with the biggest squared area are located in the southern hemisphere (in its east-southern quadrant, to be precise).